greenelab/deep-review/README.md

 # manubot-rootstock

+This repository provides a system for collaboratively writing scholarly manuscripts via GitHub.
+This project aims to automate publishing.
+For example, citation and referencing are largely automated.
+This project originated with the [Deep Review](https://github.com/greenelab/deep-review), but was moved here in hopes of making a general purpose template for the system.

 A rootstock (or rhizome) is "a plant onto which another variety is grafted".
 This repository plays the role of a botanical trunk.
 Fork it and a manuscript will grow.

 The most current version of the `master` branch is built by continuous integration and [available via gh-pages](https://greenelab.github.io/manubot-rootstock/).
 To see what's incoming, check the [open pull requests](https://github.com/greenelab/manubot-rootstock/pulls).

+## Source

+The manuscript source is located in [`content`](content).
+Text should be written in markdown files, with a digit prefix for ordering (e.g. `01.` or `02.`) and a `.md` suffix.

 ## Continuous Integration